relaycorp/it-duplex-ack-js/README.md

-# it-duplex-ack-js
+# `it-duplex-ack`

-Node.js duplex stream for protocols where one peer sends messages that should be acknowledged by the other peer
+Create source/sink iterables for a duplex stream where each message should be acknowledged.